 There are also recognized downsides to the use of punishment, even mild punishment, including a raised risk of aggression in dogs.

-In other words, NO becomes an event marker of a different kind.
+The event marker you are probably most familiar with is a click from a clicker.
+NO often becomes an event marker of a rather different kind.
 It becomes a punishment marker.

-And for a punishment marker to work it must be paired with a punishment*.
+For a punishment marker to work, and to keep working, it must be frequently paired with a punishment*.

 Just in the same way as we keep our regular event markers (such as a CLICK or the word YES) powerful by always following them with a treat.